jcraigk/blog/_projects/08-reading-list.md

   teaser: /assets/images/projects/reading-list-header.jpg
 ---

-Here are the books I have completed by either reading the printed page or listening to a narration of the work.
+Here are the books I have read.
+I began listening to audiobooks in 2017 and that has been my preferred medium since.

 ## Fiction